axondeepseg/axondeepseg/docs/source/documentation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 This feature aggregates morphometrics per subject.
 It is useful when you have multiple images per subject and you want to compute statistics per subject.

-To use this feature, need to have done the following:
+To use this feature, you need to have done the following:

 1. Segment all the images of interest using AxonDeepSeg using the **axondeepseg** command.
 2. Compute the morphometrics of all the images using the **axondeepseg_morphometrics** command.
 Make sure that the morphometrics files are named with the same prefix as the image name (e.g. **image_axon_morphometrics.xlsx** for **image.png**).